satan87/Java-Spring-Training/Module_1_concept/Module_1.md

 - It contains no value
 - It is null

-Attention : NULL and EMPTY are different state for Optional.
+*Attention* : NULL and EMPTY are different state for Optional.

-Attention: null is an ecceptable value for an Optional
+*Attention*: null is an ecceptable value for an Optional

     Optional<String> nullOptional = null;